Contributing to opensourceleg

 for local development.

-Please note this documentation assumes you already have poetry
+Please note this documentation assumes you already have uv

 and Git